-Aim For The Blue
+Aim For the Blue

 You know that blue stuff at the bottom of the porta potty?
 That isn’t colored blue just to look good, it’s designed to interact with the, I’ll say, ‘stuff’ within it to inhibit odors.

-So to the extent you can, get your ‘stuff’ and your toilet paper into the liquid, not onto the pile that is over the liquid (OK, this one was a little gross, sorry).
+To the extent you can, get your ‘stuff’ and your toilet paper into the liquid, not onto the pile that is over the liquid (OK, this one was a little gross, sorry).

 This will help cut down on the porta potty odor.